Here’s a vid that has additional comments and thoughts on the list below:

 Myth #10: “I don’t want to lift weights because I don’t want to get huge”

 This one tends to be uttered by women, but I have heard men say it also on occasion.
-It’s a pitiful excuse for not exercising.
+It’s a pitiful excuse for not exercising and lifting some weights.
 As discussed above, very few people have the genetics to achieve even above normal levels of muscle mass, much less get “huge.”
 99.9% of you reading this will be lucky to put on some muscle, and even that will take years of hard work.
 It’s not like anyone ever woke up one day bulging with muscles they didn’t expect.
 And if you are one of those rare people who put on muscle relatively easily?
 Lucky you!
+And of course muscles can be very sexy…

 Well there you have it; the major myths in bodybuilding (hopefully) debunked.
 Those were the ones I’ve seen/heard most frequently.
 If you think I missed one, feel free to let me know and perhaps I can add it to this article at some point.
 I don’t want to see anyone turned off to the great endeavor that is bodybuilding.
 Like all sports or life styles, bodybuilding has its dark side.
 However, bodybuilding can be a very healthy, productive, and fun way of life that pays major dividends, so don’t avoid it ‘cause of myths and disinformation.